 Both gold medalists Justin Gatlin (9.92) and his US national Christian Coleman (9.95) were quicker, so Nike took the lead in the competition of the shoe manufacturers at the World Cup.
 Usain Bolt did not even help his golden Puma shoes, which the company had specially created for farewell.
 As a third, he can only hope for a gold medal with the Jamaican relay team in his very last career sprint.

 ISPO.com presents the business surrounding Usain Bolt, who is the single track athlete to play in the league of top earners in world sports.

-According to Forbes, Bolt is number 32 on the list of best paid athletes on the planet.
-Entry fees and rewards “only” bring in up to 2.5 million dollars in the process.
+According to Forbes, Bolt is number 23 on the list of best paid athletes on the planet.
+Entry fees and rewards “only” bring in only a little share.
+Nevertheless.
 It’s said in the scene that Bolt demands up to a half a million dollar entry fee at major meets – and often gets just that.